usds/us-forms-system/docs/building-a-form/available-form-features-and-usage-guidelines.md

 #### Usage guidelines

-There are several ways in which form fields can be invalid: a required field in blank, the entry is too short or long, the entry does not satisfy a specific format, etc.
+There are several ways that form fields can be invalid, such as a required field is blank, the entry is too short or long, or the entry does not satisfy a specific format.

 - **To show an error on a blank field that is required**, include the field in the array under the `required` property in the `schema`.
 An error on that field will automatically be rendered if the field is blank.
 - **To show an error on a field for any other reason** (e.g., it has not met certain data requirements), pass a validation function to the array for the `ui:validations` property under that field in `uiSchema`.

 The error message that is displayed can either be a default message or one that you specify.
 There are several [default error messages](/src/js/validations.js#L24) for different situations.

 To show a custom error message, add the message to the `ui:errorMessages` object in the `uiSchema` as a key value pair:

-- The key is the `schema` property that the data is in violation of (e.g., the entry doesn't match the requirements of the `pattern` property)
+- The key is the `schema` property that the data is in violation of (e.g., the entry doesn't match the requirements of the `pattern` property).
 - The value is the text of the error message.

 When you include multiple messages in the `ui:errorMessages` object, they will be evaluated in order.